-I have a love-hate relationship with Late Summer.
-I tire of the heat and endless supply of zucchinis.
-I grieve the loss of sunlight, and yet I’m in a hurry to feel the cool crisp air on my skin and to fall asleep buried under a warm and weighty pile of blankets.
+I have mixed feelings about the end of Summer.
+I’m tired of the heat and endless supply of zucchinis.
+I grieve the loss of sunlight, and yet I’m in a hurry to feel the cool crisp air on my face and to fall asleep buried under a warm and weighty pile of blankets.

 But living in COVID times has slowed me down, and I find I’m content this year to linger in this season of late summer.
 I listen to hummingbirds dart across the yard in search of the last of the nectar that will fuel their journey south.
 Rosehips have ripened on the rose bushes, and I wonder will this be the year I harvest them to make my own tea.
 And strangely, I linger even in the anticipation of change that fills the air.
 And as I do, I happily keep wearing my sandals.